ivan-kleshnin/unredux/4.todos-advanced/README.md

 be solved by name convention.

 So basically we just traded an argument for a name convention and got all the additional complexity "for free".
-Which is a pretty lame decision, if you ask me.
+Which is a pretty lame if you ask me.

-*Note that [Cycle-Onionify](https://github.com/staltz/cycle-onionify) have chosen the "simplified" API falling for different pros/cons set than I did.*

 For a demo of 3. compare the following: